 Bitcoin wallets contain sensitive information such as recovery phrases, balances, transaction histories, and more.
 Therefore, it is crucial to add extra layers of security to keep private data, and access to sensitive functionality, out of bad actors’ hands.
 Additional protection may also be necessary for users who share devices, such as parents with children.

-“Usable security & privacy” has become its own topic because it is not enough to simply implement features, it is just as important that users can easily and effectively use them.
+“Usable security & privacy” has become a topic of its own because it is not enough to simply implement features.
+It is just as important that users can easily and effectively use them.
 A highly effective security setting is of no use if users do not realize it exists.
-So applications should do their best to guide and inform users to adapt appropriate habits and practices, based on where users are in the usage life cycle and the application use case.
+So applications should do their best to guide and inform users to adapt appropriate habits and practices, based on where users are in the usage life cycle, as well as the application use case.

 As a user’s behavior and application usage change, the current security settings may no longer be appropriate.
 A life-changing amount of funds for one user may be pocket change for another, so it is hard to know what is appropriate.
-However, applications can still proactively make recommendations and remind users to review their setup regularly.
+Still, applications can proactively make recommendations and remind users to review their setup regularly.
 This can be based on spaced repetition to encourage good habits, or situationally when user behavior changes.
 These features can be set up during first use, controls can be put on the security checklist, and should be easily disabled in settings.